Newsmax, One America News sued by voting technology firm Smartmatic - Up News Info

 Dominion scored an early victory in August when a judge allowed its defamation claims against Powell, Giuliani, and Lindell to advance toward trial.

+Fox News has asked a judge to dismiss Dominion’s claims, arguing Dominion’s lawsuit “threatens to stifle the media’s free-speech right to inform the public about newsworthy allegations of paramount public concern.”

-(Reporting by Jan Wolfe in Washington and Helen Coster in New York; Editing by Ken Li, Jonathan Oatis and chizu Nomiyama)
+(Reporting by Jan Wolfe in Washington and Helen Coster in New York; Editing by Chizu Nomiyama and Stephen Coates)

 Advertisement